ifandelse/Knockout.js-External-Template-Engine/README.md

+# UPDATE:
+I'm currently working on Knockout.js 1.3 beta support.
+I've separated the actual fetching behavior into a project called "infuser", and the KO 1.3+ version of this plugin will be an adapter between KO and infuser.
+Should be posted soon!

 # What Is It

 The Knockout.js External Template Engine extends the original Knockout.js jQuery template engine to allow you to load external templates.